nvim-neorg/neorg/README.md

 }
 ```

+### Troubleshooting Treesitter

-Having a rare occurence where the parser doesn't work instantly?
+- Having a rare occurence where the parser doesn't work instantly?
 Try running `:e`.
   **Still not working**?
 Uh oh, you're stepping on muddy territory.
 There are several reasons why a parser
   may not work right off the bat, however most commonly it's because of plugin loading order.
   Neorg needs `nvim-treesitter` to be up and running before it starts adding colors to highlight groups.

-Not using packer?
+- Not using packer?
 Make sure that Neorg's `setup()` gets called after `nvim-treesitter`'s setup.

-If you're on Mac and have compilation errors when doing `:TSInstall`, check out this [fix](https://github.com/nvim-neorg/neorg/issues/74#issuecomment-906627223).
+- If you're on Mac and have compilation errors when doing `:TSInstall`, check out this [fix](https://github.com/nvim-neorg/neorg/issues/74#issuecomment-906627223).

 ## Setup